Lalitaditya Muktapida

 Lalitaditya alias Muktapida (IAST: Lalitāditya Muktāpīḍa; r. c.
-724–760) was a Karkota monarch of the Kashmir.
+724–760) was a Karkota monarch of the Kashmir region in the Indian subcontinent.
+The 12th-century Kashmiri chronicler Kalhana characterizes Lalitaditya as a "world conqueror", crediting him with miraculous powers and extensive conquests across India and Central Asia.
+While Kalhana's account is not supported by contemporary records and largely rejected as exaggerations, he is accepted as the most powerful king of his dynasty.
+The chronicles of the neighbouring Tang dynasty present him as a vassal-ally, and his involvement in the Tang campaigns may have contributed to his reputation as a great conqueror in Kashmir.

 Lalitaditya commissioned a number of shrines in Kashmir, including the now-destroyed Martand Sun Temple.
 He also established several towns, including a new capital at Parihasapura.

 Background

 The main source of information about Lalitaditya is Rajatarangini, a chronicle of the rulers of Kashmir, by the 12th-century Kashmiri writer Kalhana.
 Lalitaditya also finds a brief mention in the New Book of Tang (Xin Tang shu), a record of the Tang dynasty of China.
 This text mentions him as "Mu-to-pi" or "Muduobi" (a variation of Muktapida).
 The 11th-century Persian chronicler Al-Biruni mentions a Kashmiri king called Muttai, who was most probably Lalitaditya ("Muttai" being derived from the Apabhramsha form of "Muktapida").

 The Rajatarangini names Lalitaditya as the youngest son of the Karkota king Durlabhaka (alias Pratapaditya) and queen Narendraprabha.
 His mother Narendraprabha was previously married to a foreign merchant settled in Kashmir.
 He had two elder brothers named Chandrapida (alias Vajraditya) and Tarapida (alias Udayaditya), who preceded him as the rulers of Kashmir.

 Kalhana states that Lalitaditya's reign lasted for 36 years, 7 months and 11 days.
 He suggests that Lalitaditya ruled during 700-736 CE.
 However, this is not correct, as Lalitaditya's predecessor is known to have sent an embassy to the Tang capital Chang'an in 720 CE.
 This predecessor, mentioned as "Tianmu" in the Tang records, was probably Tarapida, although some scholars have identified him as Chandrapida.
 Modern historians date Lalitaditya's reign to c.
 724/5 – c.
 760 CE.

 Lalitaditya claimed to be a descendant of the mythical Nāga king Karkotaka.